View the recent Coronavirus information for licensees

 Liquor fees are charged for licence applications, and a range of other activities relating to the licensing system.

-Any application received by the Victorian Commission for Gambling and Liquor Regulation (VCGLR) must be accompanied by the correct fee.
+Any application received by us must be accompanied by the correct fee.
 Failure to submit the correct fee will result in the application being returned.

-On the 1 July each year, government fees and fines associated with non-compliance are increased automatically.
+On the 1 July each year, government fees and fines associated with non-compliance are gazetted by the Victorian Treasurer.

 Once an application has been registered, the application fee is non-refundable.